 Avoid prolonged operation above 3/4 throttle.
-Rev the engine through the gears freely, but do not use full throttle at any time.
+Rev the engine freely, but do not use full throttle at any time.

 320 km (200 mi) or 20 hours and beyond

 The ATV can now be operated normally.

 If any engine trouble should occur during the engine break-in period, immediately have a Yamaha dealer check the ATV.